makhomed/nginx-geo/README.md

 Converts the [MaxMind GeoLite2 Country database](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data/) into files suitable for use with the [nginx geo module](https://nginx.org/en/docs/http/ngx_http_geo_module.html).

-Maps a visitors IPv4 or IPv6 addresses to a two-letter ISO 3166-1 alpha-2 country codes.
+Maps a visitor’s IPv4 or IPv6 address to a two-letter ISO 3166-1 alpha-2 country code.

-Like Cloudflare’s [CF-IPCountry header](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry), uses the following special country codes:
+Like Cloudflare’s [CF-IPCountry header](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry), nginx-geo uses the following special country codes:

 * XX — Used when no country code is available for the client’s IP address.
 * T1 — Used as a virtual country code for clients on the [Tor network](https://www.torproject.org/).